egecetiner/rn-ticketSelling/README.md

 To run: You need to create your own firebase project and you need to add backend to your .env as API_BASE_URL=

+## Stack

 Db: FireStore

 Backend: Express typescript with Firebase functions

 Frontend: React native

+## Task List

-[✔] Firebase Phone authentication is integrated.
+[x] Firebase Phone authentication is integrated.

-[✔] Profile and settings screen.
+[x] Profile and settings screen.

-[✔] Admin and personal panel.
+[x] Admin and personal panel.

-[✔] Admin can create events such as concerts.
+[x] Admin can create events such as concerts.

-[✔] Clients can see events.
+[x] Clients can see events.

-[✔] Iyzico Payment system is integrated.
+[x] Iyzico Payment system is integrated.

-[✔] Clients can buy events.
+[x] Clients can buy events.

-[✔] When client bougth an item, QR code is generated.
+[x] When client bougth an item, QR code is generated.

-[✔] Personal can (only) see his/her assigned events and its participants.
+[x] Personal can (only) see his/her assigned events and its participants.

 [ ] Personal can scan QR code.